How can you help?

 - Illustrate the need for access to affordable medicine.
 Use our infographic and your personal story to illustrate the severity of the problem.

-Tips for talking to candidates & incumbents
+Tips for talking to public officials and their staffers

 It’s important to be courteous, keep comments brief, and stick to the point.